During your time at university, you will develop valuable, transferable study skills that will support your learning, testing and future career.

 University life is unstructured which makes motivation important to keep yourself on track and to avoid falling into the cycle of trying to catch up each week.
 As we discussed in time management, having a good plan will help you stay focused on your goals.
 Sometimes, setting yourself up in the library away from distractions will help avoid the temptations of a sunny afternoon.
 Finally, make sure you build in time for leisure activities and reward your hard work!

 We have covered the essential skills for university including academic reading and time management.
 You have time to start working on these skills now before you start your degree, to make your transition from school to university much smoother.
-Your time at university will great fun but make sure you use the opportunities around you to open every door possible and leave as the best graduate you can be.
+Your time at university will be great fun but make sure you use the opportunities around you to open every door possible and leave as the best graduate you can be.

+At UniAdmissions, we have created an expert curriculum that covers everything within your Oxbridge application.
 We help you craft the perfect Personal Statement, achieve a highly competitive Admissions Test score and teach you how to Interview effectively – covering all areas of your university application.